Lulezer/Echlib-Library/README.md

 # Echlib

-A library made to Help People start Making Games
+A library made to help people start making games.

-An easy and OpenSource GameDev library
+An easy and open-source game development library.

-Feutures include:
+Features include:

-- A rendering System for Textures and other Shapes
+- A rendering system for textures and other shapes
-- An audio System
+- An audio system
-- An Input System
+- An input system
-- A scene manegment System
+- A scene management system (maybe)
-- A text Ui System
+- A text UI system
-- A 2D camera System
+- A 2D camera system (planned)
-- A Collision System to make Handeling Collisions easier
+- A collision system to make handling collisions easier
-- A particle System
+- A particle system (planned)
-- A File I/O System
+- A file I/O system
-- Script Integration And Event Handiling
+- Script integration and event handling (under consideration)
-- Networking
+- Networking (under consideration)
-- AI and Pathfinding
+- AI and pathfinding (under consideration)
-- Cross-Platform Support (Future Consideration)
+- Cross-platform support (planned)

 *Note:*
-- Stll in Development not everything will be implemented.
+- Still in early Development.
-- Not all feutures might be implemented some might be scarped for later or never added.
+- Not all features might be implemented some might be scrapped for later or never added.
-- Other feutures might also be implemented
+- Other features might also be implemented

+*Future Vision:*

+- This library might evolve into a game engine one day.
+Becouse of that more advanced features could be reserved for the engine.